-Non-relational data sources require metadata, which is kept separately from the data itself.
+Non-relational data sources (excluding Adabas when Predict metadata is used) require metadata, which is kept separately from the data itself.
 This metadata is stored as a data source definition in a data source repository, on the machine where the data source is defined.
 It lets you access the data from a non-relational database with SQL commands.